checkerschaf/sherlock-deno/README.md

 `deno run --allow-net https://deno.land/x/sherlock/cli.ts`

 #### With installation:
-Due to a bug in Deno 1.4 the bundling from an url is not working properly.
-So please follow these steps:
 1. Clone the repository into a directory of your choice.
-2. Run `deno bundle cli.ts > sherlock.js`
+2. Run `deno bundle cli.ts sherlock.bundle.js`
-3. Run `deno install -f -n sherlock sherlock.js`
+3. Run ` deno install -f --allow-net -n sherlock sherlock.bundle.js`
-4. Verify the installation by typing `sherlock --allow-net`
+4. Verify the installation by typing `sherlock`

 **Done!** 🎉 You now have a running version of Sherlock-Deno.